hrbrtolvzjr/SQL_Project_Data_Job_Analysis/README.md

 Each query for this project aimed at investigating specific aspectrs of the daya analyst job market.
 Here's how I approached each question:

 ### 1. Top Paying Data Analyst Jobs.
-To identify the highest-paying roles I filtered data analyst position by average yearly salary and country, focusin on remote jobs.
+To identify the highest-paying roles I filtered data analyst position by average yearly salary and country.
 This query highlights th high paying oppurtunities in the field.

 ```sql
 SELECT